 - EPA Archive: Performance Characteristics of Qualitative Spot Test Kits for Lead in Paint (2010)

 - Towards a Citizen Science Pb Monitoring Program.
 Conclusion: “Strip results tend to under represent Pb level (for this specific study water).
 Also significant variability.”
+PDF

-An Argument for a Formal Evaluation?
+An Argument for a Formal (Community-Driven) Evaluation?

-All of this argues for renewed attention to these products by research and governmental institutions.
+These conclusions argue for renewed attention to these products by research and governmental institutions.

-Lacking that attention, the Public Lab community may need to conduct an evaluation of products on its own.
+Lacking that attention, the Public Lab community may conduct an evaluation of products on its own.
 We won't be so scientific as to equal the EPA's Evaluation Technology Program, but we hope to be rigorous enough in our methodology to be useful.
 And perhaps to spur more formal evaluations by larger institutions.

 If you're interested in this idea, please let us know in the comments below or by emailing email@example.com.
 We’re seeking input and conversation on this idea (broadly) and on the approach to evaluating these (more specifically).